 If I have already made changes, do I need to make more?

-If you have not applied for funding you can still do so.
-If you can show that the changes meet the new requirements you will be paid for the changes.
-And if you find that your equipment is already compliant you must still inform your DNO to ensure that your assets are registered correctly.
+If you find that your equipment is already compliant you must still inform your DNO to ensure that your assets are registered correctly.
 This scheme supports electricity generation owners in achieving compliance to the Distribution Code requirements in EREC G59.